laurenbrabbin/MakersBnB/README.md

 6. Nights for which a space has already been booked should not be available for users to book that space.
 7. Until a user has confirmed a booking request, that space can still be booked for that night.

+## Technologies used
+This application integrated a database using the `pg` gem and Repository classes.
+We implemented the web applications using Sinatra, RSpec, HTML and ERB views to make dynamic webpages.